-Is Agile Dead in the Age of AI?
+Is Agile Finally Dead in the Age of AI?

 For over 20 years, Agile has shaped how software teams build products - through sprints, stand-ups, retrospectives, and continuous iteration.